tallstoat/pbparser/README.md

 If you run into any issues or have enhancement suggestions, please create an issue [here](https://github.com/tallstoat/pbparser/issues).

+However I would much prefer PRs since at this time I'm unable to work on issues :-/

 ## Contributing

 1. Fork this repo.